Find Grad Schools

 Master’s Degrees in Voice Performance

 There are 39 colleges and univerities across the nation that offer a master's degree in voice.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 17% were students from underrepresented racial-ethnic groups.
-Also, 29.5% of voice graduates were international students.
+This degree is more popular with female students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 29.6% of voice graduates were international students.

 Education Levels of Voice Majors